eip-home/eip-headers/draft-eip-headers-definitions.md

 This Information Element can be used for two purposes:

-1) associate the "scope" of some information contained in the EIP header to one or more nodes in the "downstream" path of the packet
+1) associate some instruction contained in the EIP header to one or more target nodes in the "downstream" path of the packet

 example 1.1: ask a specific node to write some information in the EIP header, if this specific node will be crossed by the packet